Metabolic dysfunction–associated steatotic liver disease: Insulin resistance

 Insulin resistance contributes to the accumulation of toxic fat in the liver in several ways.
 First, it promotes the release of free fatty acids (FFAs) from adipose tissue into the blood.
 Typically, adipose tissue stores lipids in the form of triglycerides, slowly releasing them into the bloodstream when insulin is low.
 In insulin-resistant adipose tissue, such as in people with obesity and type 2 diabetes, more triglycerides are broken down into FFAs and released into the bloodstream, promoting uptake by the liver.
 Second, insulin promotes the production of new FFAs in the liver via de novo lipogenesis; this production of liver fats continues to be stimulated by insulin, even when other tissues are insulin-resistant.
 These FFAs are combined back into triglycerides in the liver, forming the major constituent of the accumulated fat in the liver.
 The three sources of free fatty acids that contribute to liver triglyceride accumulation include FFAs circulating in the bloodstream (59%), FFAs derived from carbohydrates such as fructose and glucose (26%), and diet (14%).
 Despite the accumulation of triglycerides in the liver, they are not directly toxic to liver tissue.
-Instead, alteration of the profile of the other lipid subtypes present in the liver, such as diacylglycerols, phospholipids, ceramides, and free cholesterol, have a more significant role in the pathogenesis of MASLD.
+Instead, alteration of the profile of the other lipid subtypes present in the liver, such as diacylglycerols, phospholipids, ceramides, and free cholesterol, has a more significant role in the pathogenesis of MASLD.

 Once MASLD progresses in severity to the point of MASH, this promotes further insulin resistance in the adipose tissue and liver, which results in a harmful cycle of insulin resistance, liver fat accumulation, and inflammation.
 Adipose tissue dysfunction also decreases secretion of the insulin-sensitizing adipokine adiponectin in people with MASLD.
 Adiponectin has several properties that protect the liver.
 These properties include improved liver fat metabolism, decreased de novo lipogenesis, decreased glucose production in the liver, anti-inflammatory properties, and anti-fibrotic properties.
 Skeletal muscle insulin resistance may also play a role in MASLD.
 Insulin-resistant skeletal muscle is not as efficient at taking up glucose from the bloodstream after a meal.
 This inefficient glucose uptake promotes the redistribution of consumed carbohydrates from glucose destined for use in glycogen stores in the skeletal muscles to being used as a substrate for de novo lipogenesis in the liver.